 Career Counseling provides information regarding career exploration.
 Counselors also help students make responsible decisions regarding vocational choices.
 Students can access career interest inventories on Naviance and discuss results with their counselors.

 Naviance: Conwell-Egan Catholic High School uses the Naviance College and Career Readiness System for our college application process and career exploration work.
-To register, visit www.naviance.com. for more information contact the guidance office or your school>
+To register, visit https://student.naviance.com/conwellechs.
+For more information, please contact the Guidance office.

 Personal Counseling is available to help a student gain better self-awareness.
 Personal counseling objectives are effective self-confidence, decision-making, problem-solving, goal setting, and human relations skills.
 School counselors (school and intermediate unit) and the school minister provide these services.